EmptyOps/parse-os/README.md

 ### ⚙️ 1.
 Standard Contribution Flow

-Fork and Clone
+🔹 1.Fork and Clone

 	git clone https://github.com/EmptyOps/parse-os.git
 	cd parse-os
 	git remote add upstream https://github.com/<main-org>/parse-os.git

-Create a New Branch
+🔹 2.Create a New Branch

 	git checkout -b issue/your-issue-name

 Branches help keep your changes separate from the main code.
 Create a new branch whenever you fix a bug, add a new feature, or improve existing code — this keeps your work clean and easy to review.

-Make and Test Changes
+🔹 3.Make and Test Changes

 Follow the project’s coding and commit style.
 Run existing tests or add new ones if needed.

-Push and Create Pull Request (PR)
+🔹 4.Push and Create Pull Request (PR)

 	git push origin feature/your-feature-name